Berne Region, Switzerland: What to pack, what to wear, and when to go [2023]

 December

 Traveling to Berne Region in December, you will notice that it is frosty.
-Expect it to rain a bit less than half of the time and snow once in a while.
+Expect it to rain 5-10 days this month and snow occasionally.
 Daytime temperatures are in the high 30s F (single digits C).
 There is frost most days.

 What to wear/what to pack: